Best Resume Fonts for 2024: Types, Styles & Examples

 Arial is a sans-serif font that is commonly used for resumes because of its clean and modern appearance.
 It is a commonly used font that is familiar to many readers, which can make your resume easy to read and accessible to a wide audience.

-Pros: Arial is a very legible, modern, and professional font, which makes it a great choice for resumes.
-It has a clean and simple design that is easy on the eyes, which can help recruiters quickly scan your resume and find the information they're looking for.
-Arial is a widely available font that is included on most computers and devices.
+Pros: Arial is very legible, modern, and professional, which makes it a great choice for resumes.
+With clean and simple design that's easy on the eyes, it can help recruiters quickly scan your resume to find the information they're looking for.

-Cons: While Arial is a clean and modern font, it doesn't have the unique or distinctive look that some other fonts can offer, which may make your resume less visually impressive.
+Cons: While Arial is clean and modern, it doesn't have the unique or distinctive look that some other fonts offer, which may make your resume less visually impressive.

 Calibri

-Calibri is another sans-serif font that is commonly used for resumes because of its clean and modern appearance.
-It is a popular choice for resumes because it has a contemporary look that is appealing to many employers.
+Calibri is another sans-serif font commonly used for resumes because of its clean and modern appearance.
+It's a popular choice because it has a contemporary look that's appealing.

-Pros: Calibri was designed specifically for on-screen reading, which means it is highly legible even at smaller sizes.
-Calibri is a font that is included with most modern computers and devices, which means that it will display consistently across different platforms.
+Pros: The Calibri font was designed specifically for on-screen reading, which means it's highly legible even at smaller sizes.
+Calibri is a font that's included on most modern computers and devices, which means it'll display consistently across different platforms.

-Cons: Because Calibri is a commonly used font, it may not help your resume stand out from other applicants who are also using it.
+Cons: Because Calibri is commonly used, it may not help your resume stand out from other applicants.

 A screenshot of the best resume fonts in Teal